Monday, June 16, 2025

 Seriously?!

-I don’t want to know what scene in The Garfield Movie features this, and I’m hoping it’s not an American Pie homage featuring lasagna.
+I don’t want to know what that scene is and I’m hoping it’s not an American Pie homage featuring lasagna.

 10 Things I Hate About You (1999)